 Best Places to Watch Near the Stadium

-Philadelphia's main public watch destination is the FIFA Fan Festival at Lemon Hill in East Fairmount Park.
-It runs from June 11 to July 19, covering the full 39-day tournament window.
+Philadelphia's official FIFA Fan Festival is at Lemon Hill in East Fairmount Park.
+It runs from June 11 to July 19, covering the full tournament window.
 General match-day access is free with registration.

 Matchday Tips for Fans